AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 Snakemake will automatically runs the [r-lib/styler package](https://github.com/r-lib/styler)  on each `.Rmd` file called in the `Snakefile`.
 This will help fix some spacing and formatting issues automatically.

+Github actions will also automatically run styler and commit back to your branch any changes.
+See the [Github actions section](#github-actions) for more info on how the automation steps for this works.

 #### Session Info

 `sessioninfo::session_info()` should always be printed out at the end.